Wie is de Mol? (Dutch TV series) season 25: Episode 6

 The group are informed that they were secretly photographed by one of eight photographers while at a café.
 If the group determine the correct photographer by the end of 45 minutes, €2,000 is earned for the pot.

 To do so, candidates divide themselves into three pairs.
 Each pair receive selfies of tourists around Angkor Wat and attempt to locate them to collect clues about the photographer's attire.
 The clues are written in Khmer, which pairs can translate by asking the general public.

-€2,000 was earned for the pot.